FelixTheStudent/cellpypes/cran-comments.md

 0 errors | 0 warnings | 1 notes

-* The Note was: New submission.
+* Note1: New submission.

+## CRAN incoming feasibility

+* Note: Possibly misspelled words in DESCRIPTION: cellpypes  (that's the name of this package, no spelling error) pseudobulks (that's jargon/terminology, no spelling error)